websemantics/awesome-ant-design/README.md

 A list of libraries that are written for non-JavaScript languages.

 - [Antizer](https://github.com/priornix/antizer) - Ant Design library for [ClojureScript](https://clojurescript.org/), an immutable, functional language that cross-compiles to JavaScript.
+- [syn-antd](https://gitlab.com/synqrinus/syn-antd) - Ant Design wrapper for [ClojureScript](https://clojurescript.org/) and [Reagent](https://github.com/reagent-project/reagent) using [shadow-cljs](http://shadow-cljs.org/) with tree-shaking support.
+As with other ClojureScript libraries, it cross-compiles to JavaScript.

 ## Electron